ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 ### Virtual Server Instances
 {: #vc_hybrid_overview-vsi}

-The following virtual server instances (VSIs) are ordered:
+Your instance contains the following virtual server instances (VSIs):
 * A VSI for IBM CloudBuilder, which is cancelled after the instance deployment is completed.
 * You can choose to deploy a single Microsoft Windows Server VSI for Microsoft Active Directory (AD) or two high availability Microsoft Windows VMs in the management cluster to help enhance security and robustness.